The Megalopolis Saxophone Orchestra:

 As defined by Gottman in his study "Megalopolis or the Urbanization of the Northeastern Seaboard," (1957) the aim of the Megalopolis Saxophone Orchestra (MSO) is to bring together high-caliber musicians from Boston, New York City, and surrounding metropolitan areas.
-Utilizing this diverse group of artists, audiences will gain an awareness of the saxophone orchestra's unique instrumentation, repertoire, and history since the nineteenth century through performances, lectures, and outreach events.
+Utilizing this diverse group of artists, the MSO connects audiences with the saxophone orchestra's unique instrumentation, repertoire, and history since the nineteenth century through performances, lectures, and outreach events.

 The Megalopolis Saxophone Orchestra's 2017-18 season features premiere performances of works from the repertoire as well as new works written expressly for the ensemble.
 Since premiering Alex Burtzos’s Megalopolis in 2017, the MSO has initiated its New Works Series, commissioning composers Jesse Limbacher, Gleb Kanasevich, and Nima Janmohammadi.
 The first two concerts of this series features music by Alex Burtzos, Stephen Dankner, Charles Ives, and Jesse Limbacher.